-• All prospective new members of FSL before they are eligible to join FSL must sign the Anti-Hazing Acknowledgement Form and participate in the Hazing Prevention 101 training.
+All prospective new members of FSL before they are eligible to join FSL must sign the Anti-Hazing Acknowledgement Form and participate in the Hazing Prevention 101 training.
 The Anti-Hazing Policy and resources on Hazing Prevention are also listed and available in the Prospective New Member Documentation that each prospective new member must sign before joining Fraternity & Sorority Life.

 - University Hazing Policy is also read during Informationals or Interest Meetings by the Director of Campus Life and/or Assistant Director of Fraternity and Sorority Life. - FSL members are required to participate in both the Hazing Prevention 101 module and the FSL Hazing module through Prevent Zone yearly.
-Presidents and Vice Presidents are also required to complete the training as part of the Activate Your Org process. - All Anti-Hazing Acknowledgement Forms are on record with Campus Life. - All New Member Education processes must be reviewed and approved with the Assistant Director for Fraternity & Sorority Life prior to chapters being eligible to host new member education. - At the New Member Orientation and Presidents' Retreat held yearly, the Anti-Hazing Policy as well as where to report and where resources are available are reviewed. - During Fall 2021, FSL community members have participated in events that provide visibility to the FSL community and larger education about issues related to FSL. - September 13th- 75 students in attendance - September 1st -FSL Convocation - August 21st Fraternity/Sorority Life Orientation Workshop for first- year & second-year students - FSL partnered with Harbor Institute to do a full series of programs with facilitator Attorney Rasheed Cromwell.
+Presidents and Vice Presidents are also required to complete the training as part of the Activate Your Org process. - o All Anti-Hazing Acknowledgement Forms are on record with Campus Life. - All New Member Education processes must be reviewed and approved with the Assistant Director for Fraternity & Sorority Life prior to chapters being eligible to host new member education. - At the New Member Orientation and Presidents' Retreat held yearly, the Anti-Hazing Policy as well as where to report and where resources are available are reviewed. - During Fall 2021, FSL community members have participated in events that provide visibility to the FSL community and larger education about issues related to FSL. - o September 13th- 75 students in attendance - September 1st FSL Convocation - o August 21st Fraternity/Sorority Life Orientation Workshop for first- year & second-year students - FSL partnered with Harbor Institute to do a full series of programs with facilitator Attorney Rasheed Cromwell. - As of August 2021- All chapters must have the Anti-Hazing Policy read by The Department of Campus Life or delegate at any information or interest meeting.